facebook/react-native/CONTRIBUTING.md

 yarn lint # run eslint on JavaScript yarn flow-check-macos # run Flow checks on JavaScript
 ```

+We recommend referring to the [CONTRIBUTING](https://github.com/facebook/react-native-website/blob/HEAD/CONTRIBUTING.md) document for the `react-native-website` repository to learn more about contributing to the website in general.

 ### Commit your changes